intermine/im-docs/docs/database/data-sources/library/chado.rst

 .. code-block:: bash

- $ cd MINE_NAME/integrate
- $ (cd ../dbmodel && ant build-db -v); ant -Dsource=chado-db -v
+  flymine $ ./gradlew clean builddb flymine $ ./gradlew integrate -Psource=chado-db

 See :doc:`/database/database-building/index` for more information on running builds.

 This will load the data using the default chado loader.
 If you want to load more data you will have to write a custom chado converter.
-FlyMine uses a FlyBase chado "processor" to parse interactions, etc. See `FlyBaseProcessor.java <http://https://github.com/intermine/intermine/blob/dev/bio/sources/chado-db/main/src/org/intermine/bio/dataconversion/FlyBaseProcessor.java>`_ for an example.
+FlyMine uses a FlyBase chado "processor" to parse interactions, etc. See `FlyBaseProcessor.java <https://github.com/intermine/intermine/blob/master/bio/sources/chado-db/src/main/java/org/intermine/bio/dataconversion/FlyBaseProcessor.java>`_ for an example.

 Tripal
 ----------